 Different technologies: EAI & ETL

 These three challenges are addressed in Data Integration.
 To get rid of the first challenge, organizations have to implement Enterprise Application Integration (EAI) technology.
 Often a Service Oriented Architecture (SOA) is used.
 A data warehouse has to be implemented to overcome the second challenge.
 In both cases you should consider using ETL tools.
-To deal with the third challenge you need in addition also a Business Intelligence tool with Big Data capabilities.
+To deal with the third challenge you also need a Business Intelligence tool with Big Data capabilities.

 The fundament for Business Intelligence